USTC3DV/L0-Sampler-code/README.md

 This is the official repository for the implementation of **L0-Sampler: An L0 Model Guided Volume Sampling for NeRF**.

 We present L0-Sampler, an upgrade of the Hierarchical Volume Sampling strategy of NeRF.
 Through the use of piecewise interpolation, we fit a quasi-L0 function, denoted as w(t), which closely resembles an indicator function capturing the L0 distance between points and surfaces.
 By normalizing this function, we create a probability density function (PDF) that effectively guides inverse transform sampling.
-By testing on different data sets, our proposed L0-Sampler with different NeRF frameworks can achieve stable performance improvements on rendering and reconstruction tasks with few lines of code modifications and around the same training time.
+By testing on different datasets, our proposed L0-Sampler with different NeRF frameworks can achieve stable performance improvements on rendering and reconstruction tasks with few lines of code modifications and around the same training time.

 #### Only a few lines of code need to be changed from NeRF's HVS to ours: